Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations

 Then the conclusion follows directly. \end{proof}

-Using this Proposition one can easily find explicit examples of reflexive sheaves with non-homogeneous singularities.
+Using Proposition \ref{prop3.34}, one can easily find explicit examples of reflexive sheaves with non-homogeneous singularities.
 Now we consider the case $n=3$.
 Let $\E_f$ be given by the short exact sequence

-where $f=(f_1, f_2, f_3)$ is a triple of holomorphic functions defined on a neighborhood of $0$.
-We assume $0$ is an isolated common zero of $f$.
+where $f=(f_1, f_2, f_3)$ is a triple of holomorphic functions defined over $B$.
+We assume $0$ is an isolated zero of $f$.
 Then $\E_f$ is a rank two reflexive sheaf in a neighborhood of $0$, by the Remark after Example $1.1.13$ on Page $77$, \cite{CMH}. $\E_f$ has an isolated singularity at $0$ and it follows from definition that $\text{Fitt}_2(\E_f, 0)$ is the ideal of $\O_0$ generated by $f_1, f_2, f_3$.
 So if $f_1, f_2, f_3$ do not generate a homogeneous ideal then the corresponding $\E_f$ is not homogeneous.